Irinotecan (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, blocked bowels, diabetes, Gilbert's syndrome (an inherited disorder), lung problems, severe bone marrow disease, low white blood cells, any type of infection, or a condition called hereditary fructose intolerance.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, Gilbert syndrome, lung problems, bone marrow disease, any type of infection, or an enzyme problem called reduced UGT1A1 activity.

-- This medicine may make you dizzy and may cause vision problems.
-Avoid doing anything else that could be dangerous if you are not alert or not able to see well.
+- This medicine may make you dizzy or cause vision problems.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine